jjkjwo/Universal-Vector-Language/AntiPatterns.md

 866. The Predator's Lament
 A community death spiral where veteran players require new player influx to sustain the ecosystem, yet systematically annihilate newcomers at first contact—while the system itself maximizes both the barrier to entry (hostile interface, no onboarding) and the cost of failure (full inventory loss).
 The veterans complain about dying servers while standing over the corpse of the last new player who tried to learn.
 The game's jank filters for masochists; the full-loot PvP punishes anyone who survived the jank; the veterans exterminate anyone who survived both.
 Then they post on Reddit asking why no one plays anymore.

+867. The Phantom Digit
+Eliminating the physical representation of a mathematical unit while the unit continues to exist in every calculation.
+When inflation renders the penny worthless, the solution is to stop minting pennies—not to ask why your base unit became meaningless.
+But mathematics doesn't care about minting decisions.
+A decimal system requires a base unit.
+Prices still calculate to the cent.
+Taxes still resolve to the cent.
+Interest still compounds to the cent.
+The digit hasn't been eliminated; it's been made physically unrepresentable.
+You've created a currency where the smallest calculable unit cannot be tendered.
+The inflation that made the penny meaningless continues unchallenged—you've just declared that the evidence of it no longer deserves a physical form.

+868. The Zombie Branch
+When the "Regenerate" command fails to fully sanitize the previous attempt from the AI's context window.
+The AI acts on information from the "dead" timeline, referencing deleted outputs or refusing to perform a task it believes it just completed.
+The failure of the "try again" mechanism to provide a fresh start, forcing the user to debug a history that no longer exists.

+869. The Reference Anchor
+When provided with past work or examples to establish a "vibe" or context, the AI treats them as rigid content boundaries rather than stylistic inspiration.
+Instead of generating novel ideas in the style of the reference, it simply cannibalizes and remixes the specific details of the reference itself.
+The inability to abstract pattern from substance—mistaking a muse for a template.